joemoose/psiops/docs/combat.md

 Ranged weapons have an *ammo* score set to 6 at the beginning of each mission.

-**Check off 1 ammo** for any attack roll that *fails* with a 6 or less or *partially succeeds* with a 7 to 9.
+**Check off 1 ammo** for all attack rolls of 9 or less.

-When *ammo* is reduced to 0, the weapon is out of ammunition and can’t be used until restocked.
+When *ammo* is reduced to 0, the weapon is out of ammunition and can’t be used until it’s restocked.

 - Finding ammunition for a weapon during a mission increases *ammo* by 1.
 - Choosing *resupply* during a rendezvous, as described in the Recovery section, can refill one weapon’s *ammo* to 6.